Education-Victory/whisper-webui/README.md

 1. Visit the [Whisper WebUI](https://whisper-webui.streamlit.app/) page.
 2. Provide your OpenAI API Key.
-3. Upload an audio file and specify the input language, optional prompt, and desired output format.
+3. Choose the **"Create transcription"** or **"Create translation"** button based on your usecase.
-4. Click the **"Transcribe Audio"** button to initiate the transcription process.
+3. Upload an audio file and specify the  optional prompt, and desired output format.
-5. View or download the transcription results.
+5. View or download the results.

 ### Run Locally